 The H.B.
-Johnson Distinguished Speaker series features top-tier speakers who typically have national reputation renown in the military, public policy, entertainment, business, or other sectors whose personal story and leadership insights align with VMI's mission of developing citizen-soldiers of character and integrity.
+Johnson Distinguished Speaker series features top-tier speakers who typically have national reputations and renown in the military, public policy, entertainment, business, or other sectors whose personal stories and leadership insights align with VMI's mission of developing citizen-soldiers of character and integrity.

 These events are free and open to the public.

 2023 - Peter Leyden: Futurist, tech expert, strategic foresight advisor, former WIRED managing editor & serial entrepreneur.
 Leyden will be our convocation speaker, and his talk will be on artificial intelligence.
 Please see the VMI calendar for details regarding this year's Convocation.

 Peter Leyden has spent his career in various roles figuring out the future and helping others better understand what’s coming next.